arkon108/book-reviews/summaries/003-soft-skills.md

 Career
 ------

-The book starts with advice on career building and management - about changing the perception from thinking about yourself in terms of the job you to looking at yourself as a business which offers particular services.
-How to think like a business - your image and your reputation are your personal brand, your services and know-how is what you sell.
+The book starts with advice on career building and management - about changing the perception from thinking about yourself in terms of the job you to looking at yourself as a business which offers particular services.** How to think like a business** - your image and your reputation are your personal brand, your services and know-how is what you sell.

-For people looking for a job, the author suggest for ways they could improve their offering, specialization in particular service or industry.
+**For people looking for a job**, the author suggest for ways they could improve their offering, specialization in particular service or industry.
 If you're looking for a job, you only really need one client.
 After thinking about big career goals, they should be broken up into smaller ones, and regularly reviewed.

-Getting along with people is essential for any work, as even though we talk to machines, we need to listen to people.
+**Getting along with people** is essential for any work, as even though we talk to machines, we need to listen to people.
 Author here recommends [_How to Win Friends and Influence People_](#books), and summarizes down to understanding that everyone wants to feel important, rewarding positive behavior works better than criticism and putting yourself in other people's shoes, especially when trying to explain something and avoiding arguments (pick your battles).

 Few chapters are mostly for somebody who never worked in the industry, dealing with job interviews and employment possibilities, specialization in programming, different opportunities at small, medium and large companies and ins and outs of working for each one.